 - Less behavioral issues

 - Better social skills, including communication

 Pregnant women typically need more omega-3 fatty acids than non-pregnant women.
-In general, we want to aim to get our nutrients primarily from food sources, but due to mercury concerns, the Reviews in Obstetrics and Gynecology recommended that low mercury fish be limited to 2, 6 ounce servings weekly.
+In general, we want to aim to get our nutrients primarily from food sources.
+Still, due to mercury concerns, the Reviews in Obstetrics and Gynecology recommended that low mercury fish be limited to 2, 6-ounce servings weekly.

 In 2017, the American College of Obstetricians and Gynecologists recommended pregnant women, women who may become pregnant, and breastfeeding mothers to follow the FDA and EPA’s revised advice to:

 - Eat 2-3 servings a week (8 to 12 ounces in total) of a variety of fish (see Figure 1 Best Choices);

 - Eat only 1 serving a week (no more than 6 ounces) of some fish, such as albacore (white) tuna and fish with similar mercury concentrations to albacore (white) tuna (see Figure 1 Good Choices);